Robert Vincent Fellowship Fund

 The Robert Vincent Fund will provide up to three undergraduate student awards to support advanced research by undergraduate students who have completed freshman year, with a preference for pre-medical students.

-The students chosen will be named “Robert Vincent Scholars” and will conduct their research during the 2022 summer and through the fall.
+The students chosen will be named “Robert Vincent Scholars” and will conduct their research on campus during the 2023 summer and through the fall.
 Up to three students will receive this award.
-Because we do not know what on campus summer options will be, applicants should plan for the research to take place in person, although it might be necessary to shift to virtual research.
+Applicants should plan for the research to take place in person, unless it becomes necessary to shift to virtual research.

 The Robert Vincent Scholars will

 - Conduct scientific research under the direction of a faculty mentor.